coreytaylorcompchem/the_kitbag/pipelines/cheminformatics/README.md

 ## TODO

+See [issues](https://github.com/coreytaylorcompchem/the_kitbag/issues) for a more complete list.

 * More advanced filtering:
   * Shape-based and pharmacophore filtering
   * Tox filters (e.g. PAINS)
   * Clustering/PCA
   * Fragment/scaffold filtering
 * More advanced analyses
   * MMPs
   * SAR analyses
-    * Scaffold analyses
+  * Scaffold analyses and scaffold hops
   * Use of ML models for ADME prediction
   * Free-Wilson analysis
+* Structural
+  * Protein and ligand conformational analyses
+  * Loop modelling
+  * Pocket characterisation